lucascaro/console-commando/README.md

 mycommand my-resource my-action --an-option --another=option and arbitrary arguments
 ```

-This library also produces easy to read help automatically.
+This library also produces easy to read help automatically as well as bash
+completion for sub commands (beta).

+Console-commando is functional and immutable.
+No more classes, `new` or `this`.

 ## Usage